thx1138bby/Mission-to-Mars/README.md

 different systems would compare in performance in an actual mission, specifically in the aforementioned criteria of travel time and propellant expenditure.

+## Execution
+Each of these files simulates a different transfer scenario from Earth to Mars.
+To execute, run each of the files.
+For the High-thrust engines, an impulsive delta-V is applied at the beginning and end of the transfer arcs.
+During the transfer, the spacecraft is assumed to be under the 2-body gravitational acceleration of the Sun.
+For the simulations utilizing low-thrust, an impulsive delta-V is applied again, but during the transfer arcs keplerian motion is applied along with the low thrust acceleration which is typically velocity aligned.